Vaccinium vitis-idaea: Culinary

-This traditional Russian soft drink, known as "lingonberry water", is mentioned by Alexander Pushkin in Eugene Onegin.
+This traditional Russian soft drink, known as lingonberry water (similar to mors), is mentioned by Alexander Pushkin in Eugene Onegin.
 In Russian folk medicine, lingonberry water was used as a mild laxative.
 A traditional Finnish dish is sautéed reindeer (poronkäristys) with mashed potatoes and lingonberries on the side, either raw, thawed or as a jam.
 In Finland, whipped semolina pudding flavored with lingonberry (puolukkapuuro) is also popular.
 In Poland, the berries are often mixed with pears to create a sauce served with poultry or game.
 The berries can also be used to replace redcurrants when creating Cumberland sauce.

 The berries are also popular as a wild picked fruit or fruit crop in Newfoundland and Labrador, where they are locally known as partridgeberries or redberries.
 In this region they are incorporated into jams, syrups, fruit wines, cocktail bitters, sauces, and baked goods, such as pies, scones, cakes, and muffins.

 In Sweden lingonberries are often sold as jam and juice, and as a key ingredient in dishes.
 They are used to make Lillehammer berry liqueur; and, in East European countries, lingonberry vodka is sold, and vodka with lingonberry juice or mors is a cocktail.

 The berries are an important food for bears and foxes, and many fruit-eating birds.
 Caterpillars of the case-bearer moths Coleophora glitzella, Coleophora idaeella and Coleophora vitisella are obligate feeders on V. vitis-idaea leaves.